mojaloop/pisp-project/docs/linking/README.md

 ### 1.3.2.
 OTP / SMS

-In the OTP authentication channel, the result is the PISP being instructed on a specific URL where this supposed user should be redirected.
-This URL should be a place where the user can prove their identity (e.g., by logging in).
+In the OTP authentication channel, the result is the PISP should ask user to enter OTP token received on his registered device (phone). **/sendOTP** is an example endpoint used by DFSP to send OTP token to user's device.
 ![Request consent](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/mojaloop/pisp/master/docs/linking/2-request-consent-otp.puml)

 ## 1.4.
 Authentication